Basal Cell Carcinoma

 Actinic keratoses (AK’S) are very common “barnacles” of skin.
-They are caused by prolonged sun damage to the skin and tend to occur in older age groups.
-The skin cells found in AK’s are cancer like but are confined to the skin surface and so are not considered invasive skin cancers.
-They may however progress to skin cancer (squamous cell carcinoma) over time.
+Sun damage is the leading cause and they tend to occur in older age groups.
+The skin cells found in AK’s are cancer like.
+However, they are confined to the skin surface and so are not considered invasive skin cancers.
+They may, however, progress to skin cancer (squamous cell carcinoma) over time.

 AK’s in themselves are not dangerous but given their potential to progress to SCC, are best treated.

-These lesions are commonly effectively treated by surgery but can also be treated in some instances effectively by creams (Effudix, Solaraze and Aldara) and by photodynamic therapy (PDT).
+Surgery commonly effectively treats these lesions.
+However, in some instances creams (Effudix, Solaraze, and Aldara) and by photodynamic therapy (PDT) are also effective.

-Keratoacanthoma (KA) is a fascinating condition also known as self limiting squamous cell carcinoma.
-KA can be a rather alarming rapidly growing nodular growth of the skin that looks identical to more malignant tumours.
+Keratoacanthoma (KA) is a fascinating condition also known as self-limiting squamous cell carcinoma.
+KA can be a rather alarming rapidly growing nodular growth of the skin that looks identical to more malignant tumors.
 Typically KA’s appear suddenly and grow rapidly over a two month period.
-The tumours then typically form a cratered appearance and stop growing for around two months.
-These often mysterious tumours then regress and all but disappear.
+The tumors then typically form a cratered appearance and stop growing for around two months.
+These often mysterious tumors then regress and all but disappear.

-KA’s are impossible to distinguish form aggressive squamous cell carcinomas’s and therefore surgical excision is recommended.
+KA’s are impossible to distinguish form aggressive squamous cell carcinomas.
+Therefore it is best to remove them with surgical excision.
 Such excision is not generally done on an urgent basis but more appropriately on a semi elective basis within 4 to 6 weeks.
 Surgery is planned as for SCC and complex reconstructive surgery may be required.